sherlyangel15/EscapeBallGame/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use or build upon this project with proper attribution.

+---

+Feel free to explore the code and provide feedback or suggestions.
+Thank you for checking out Escape Ball!